La Boca, Caminito

 The La Boca stadium is "The Bombonera", (Chocolate´s box) because it is narrow, forced to reach the sky, an impressive resonance box, where the field trembles when Boca plays, and it was defined by a cuantitative global survey as the most emotional sport experience on Earth when Boca faces its archi-rival and emigrant of the neighbourhood: River Plate.
 The colors of Boca Juniors soccer team come from indecision: No one could agree as to the Club's colors, so they decided they would pick the colors of the first flag of the first ship that came into the harbour: it turned out to be Swedish.

 Caminito, a legend that mixes artistic work with life's color and happiness, a place/stage where it is hard to distinguish the daily reallity from turistic fantasy.
-The actors are so fascinated with tango and their own way of life, that they actually end up "playing themselves" every single day.
+The actors are so fascinated with tango and their own way of life, that they actually end up "playing themselves" every single day this is what we see in my private tour to Caminito Buenos Aires.

 Those poor immigrants, who invented Tango dancing in the wait of the brothels, also contributed with a cheap kind of construction of tin and wood, easy to assemble and transport.
 They painted their modest little houses, usually supported one against the other in order to remain standing, with the excedent of paint of the shipyards: ocher, grey, dark green, some red.